 East Africa – largely through Mombassa was traded ivory, gold, slaves, and exotic animals and their pelts.
 An Arabic diaspora settled here producing the syncretic African-Arabic Swahili language

-Southeast Asia – mostly during the Srivijaya (declined in 15th century) and Kmer cultures trading gold and spices with the religions of Hinduism, Islam and Buddhism being transmitted from India.
+Southeast Asia – Java Sea mostly during the Srivijaya (declined in 15th century) and Kmer cultures trading gold and spices with the religions of Hinduism, Islam and Buddhism being transmitted from India.
 The narrow Malacca straits were a choke point in trade between India, China and Japan.
 Between 600 and 1450 larger dhows with triangular lateen sails and eventually the use of astrolabe, compass, rear rudder

 The World Factbook – 2002